Provisioning disks

 Configuring the root device

-Set the desired storage device for the node image using the --root parameter.
+Set the desired storage device for the image using the --root parameter.

 wwctl node set wwnode1 --root /dev/disk/by-partlabel/rootfs